ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Hey there, fellow developers!
 I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-Caching the Data, Not the HTML: A Journey to Faster Pages and Lower Compute Costs - <a href="https://medium.com/full-creative-blog/caching-the-data-not-the-html-a-journey-to-faster-pages-and-lower-compute-costs-761128f52268" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js + Stripe 💳: Creating a High-Performing E-Commerce Site - <a href="https://medium.com/front-end-weekly/next-js-stripe-creating-a-high-performing-e-commerce-site-ee67e27d1350" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FULL Creative Blog`**
+✍️ **posted by `Frontend Weekly`**

-<blockquote>Here’s how caching the data helped us load our pages 10X faster and bring down our compute cost from $25k to $12k a month.</blockquote>
+<blockquote>In today’s digital landscape, building a successful e-commerce platform requires not only a visually appealing design but also a robust…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>